Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some 1944 Voyages:

-At the beginning of the year, Marathon joined the westbound North Atlantic Convoy ON 220, originating in Liverpool on Jan.
+Marathon now joined the westbound North Atlantic Convoy ON 220, originating in Liverpool on Jan.
 15-1944, arriving New York Febr.
 4. (Ships sailing in this convoy are named on this page, Leiv Eiriksson, Nyhorn and Washington Express are included).
+Marathon later proceeded to Baltimore, where she stayed for over a month, before continuing to Philadelphia, then on to Hampton Roads.

 Late at night on April 11, about 4 n. miles north of Cape Bengut (Algeria) the convoy was attacked by aircraft, coming over them in two waves, the first with about 10 planes, the second with 25.
 Several bombs were dropped but no ships were hit, 3 aircraft were shot down, and only one managed to send a torpedo into the escorting American destroyer Holder (DE 401).
 According to Arnold Hague the American ships Meyer London (sunk, no casualties) and Thomas G. Masaryk were later torpedoed by U-407 on Apr.
 16. Jürgen Rohwer states that the latter was damaged and towed to Alexandria, but was declared a total loss.
 The convoy arrived Port Said on Apr.
 19; Marathon had arrived Augusta on Apr.
 15, according to Page 4.
 See also Kronprinsessen and Fernbrook.